-The net proceeds of a fully subscribed offering, after total offering expenses and commissions will be approximately \$XX million.
-Knightscope plans to use these proceeds as follows:
+The net proceeds of a fully subscribed offering, after total offering expenses and commissions will be approximately \$18.3 million.
+Of this amount, approximately \$2 million will be used to service the debt facility provided by Structural Capital over the term of the loan, as outlined in Management's Discussion and Analysis of Financial Condition and Results of Operations.
+Knightscope plans to use the remaining proceeds as follows:

-- · Approximately \$15 million towards expanding our sales within California and nationwide, which will require us to manufacture additional K3 and K5 ADMs.
-The total includes additional expenses related to product development of new versions, technological upgrades, system improvements, infrastructure and production. - Approximately \$3 million to develop visible and concealed weapon detection technology to add to our suite of available features of the ADMs. - · Approximately \$5 million to develop the K7 ADM, a four-wheel version designed for use on more rugged outdoor terrain. - Approximately \$2 million will be used to service venture debt provided by Structural Capital over the 3-year term of its loan.
+- · Approximately \$10 million towards expanding our sales within California and nationwide, which will require us to manufacture additional K3 and K5 ADMs.
+The total includes additional expenses related to product development of new versions, technological upgrades, system improvements, infrastructure and production. - · Approximately \$2.3 million to develop visible and concealed weapon detection technology to add to our suite of available features of the ADMs. - · Approximately \$4 million to commence development of the K7 ADM, a four-wheel version designed for use on more rugged outdoor terrain.